po1sigala/live/01-Class-Content/17-CS/01-Activities/27-Evr_Shell/README.md

 #!/bin/bash
 ```

-This line of code is crucial for this file to be executed correctly on the command line.
-It is what's known as a [shebang interpreter directive](https://en.wikipedia.org/wiki/Shebang_(Unix)).
-It instructs the machine running the file how the following syntax in the file should be interpreted and executed.
-In this case, we're instructing the machine that the file's contents should be interpreted and executed using the bash program that's installed on the machine.
+This line of code&mdash;known as the [shebang interpreter directive](https://en.wikipedia.org/wiki/Shebang_(Unix))&mdash;is crucial.
+Without it, the file will not execute correctly on the command line.
+The **shebang interpreter directive** instructs the machine that's running the file how the following syntax in the file should be interpreted and executed.
+In this case, we're telling the machine that the file's contents should be interpreted and executed using the `bash` program.

-While the shebang interpreter directive is important, it actually has nothing to do with the actual functionality of our script, so let's add that now by using the following code:
+While the shebang interpreter directive is important, it has nothing to do with the actual functionality of our script, so let's add that now with the following code:

 ```sh
 # print "Hello World!" to the command line